-Prerequisites: Sophomore status, a minimum GPA of 2.5, and sponsorship by a faculty member In Lab Learning, students are involved in the central core of activity in a psychological research laboratory.
-The laboratories maintain an ongoing scholarly research program, directed by a full-time faculty member and are run collaboratively with a team of student research assistants.
-Crosslisted with PSY 492.
+Prerequisites: Sophomore status, a minimum GPA of 2.5, and permission of instructor Students are involved in the central core of activity in a psychological research project.
+The resesarch program is directed by a full-time faculty member.
+Students work collaboratively on one project or several related projects which may or may not be lab based.